Dog bite prevention first begins at home. It does not matter if you have children or not or whether you have a dog or not, safety

 Begin training and socializing your dog or puppy starting the first day it comes into your house.

 Enroll in a positively based Puppy or Adult dog obedience class.
+To read about the dangers of punishment based training please visit this page and read the many wonderful pieces.

 Get your dog accustomed to having every part of the body handled.